fpc/LazBinaries/i386-win32/gdb/README.GDB.txt

-The files in this directory are for distribution with Lazarus (IDE fro FreePacal)
+The files in this directory are for distribution with Lazarus (IDE for FreePacal)

-This directory contains a copy of GDB and required libraries.
+This folder contains GDB version 7.7.1 for windows 32 bit.
-All files are from http://www.mingw.org/ ( http://sourceforge.net/projects/mingw/ )

-GDB is distributed under the GPL, a copy of wich can be found in the main directory of the Lazarus distribution.

-For sources and additional info, please visit the pages listed above.
+From the gdb source files:
+>>>>>>>>>>>>>>>>
+   Copyright (C) 2002-2015 Free Software Foundation, Inc.

+   This file is part of GDB.

+   This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+   This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+   You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>
+<<<<<<<<<<<<<<<<

+See the file "copying.gdb" for details.
+Or download the sources as specified below and read the included copyright notes.

+This gdb is linked with other libraries included (or redistributed by) in the mingw distribution.
+See the mingw project for copyright and licenses.

+The source for this build of gdb can be downloaded using GIT git clone git://sourceware.org/git/binutils-gdb.git TARGETDIR cd TARGETDIR git checkout gdb-7.7.1-release

+Other downloads, including archives can be found at http://www.gnu.org/software/gdb/download/

+To build the exe a full install of mingw ( http://www.mingw.org/ ) is needed. make distclean
+  ./configure --enable-static=yes --build=mingw32 --with-expat
+  make LDFLAGS=-static
+  strip gdb.exe
+  strip gdbserver.exe

+Note that gettext-18.3.2-1 may not work.
+Revert to a previous version, e.g.: mingw-get remove gettext mingw-get install gettext=18.3.1-1